President & Dean: Rabbi Dr. Shmuly Yanklowitz

 Rav Shmuly studied at the University of Texas as an undergraduate, Harvard University for a Master’s Degree in Leadership and Psychology, Yeshiva University for a second Master’s Degree in Jewish Philosophy, and at Columbia University for his Doctorate in Moral Development and Epistemology.
 He has taught as an instructor of moral philosophy at Barnard College and at the University of California, Los Angeles School of Law.
 Shmuly was ordained as a Rabbi by Yeshivat Chovevei Torah as a Wexner Graduate Fellow.
 Rav Shmuly has served as a congregational rabbi and as a campus Senior Jewish Educator and Hillel Director of Jewish Life.

 As a global social justice activist and educator, Shmuly has volunteered, taught, and staffed missions in five continents including Israel, Ghana, India, France, Thailand, El Salvador, Britain, Senegal, Germany, Switzerland, Ukraine, Argentina, South Africa, and Haiti.
 Shmuly served at the World Economic Forum in Geneva and Davos, Switzerland as the rabbinic representative, a facilitator, and motivational speaker.
-Rav Shmuly is the Founder and President of Uri L’Tzedek, the Founder and CEO of The Shamayim V’Aretz Institute, and is the author of thirteen books.
+Rav Shmuly is the Founder and President of Uri L’Tzedek, the Founder and CEO of The Shamayim V’Aretz Institute, and is the author of fourteen books.

 A film crew followed Shmuly for over a year to produce a PBS documentary (“The Calling”) about the training of religious leadership which aired nationwide in December 2010.
 In 2012 and in 2013, Newsweek rated Rav Shmuly one of the top 50 rabbis in America.
 In 2016, the Forward named Rabbi Shmuly one of The Most Inspiring Rabbis in America.
 In 2016, the Forward named Rav Shmuly one of the 50 most influential Jews.
 In the same year, Yanklowitz was selected for the Ariane de Rothschild Fellowship in Cross-Cultural Leadership and Innovative Entrepreneurship at the University of Cambridge.
-Shmuly, his wife Shoshana, his children Amiella, Lev, and Maya live in Scottsdale, Arizona.
+Shmuly, his wife Shoshana, and his four children in Scottsdale, Arizona.

 For articles written by Rav Shmuly, click here.

-Operations Director & Assistant to the President & Dean: AJ Frost
+Senior Director of Operations & Assistant to the President & Dean: AJ Frost